10 Things You Should Know Before Getting into a Relationship with Someone Who Loves Food

 Buying that big box of flaky sea salt (even though it’s a few extra bucks) really is worth the cash.
 This is where trust in a relationship begins.
 You might think it’s crazy to buy fancy finishing salt at the grocery store, but trust them on this one — it will make things taste better, and your relationship will be stronger as a result.

-5. Come up with a plan for who washes the dishes as soon as possible.
+5. You’ll need a plan for who washes the dishes as soon as possible.

 So you just decided to start seeing one another exclusively.
 Congratulations!
 First order of business?
 A dishwashing plan.
 If they cook, do you do dishes?
 Do you do dishes only at his or her house?
 Make a plan, and stick to the plan.